-Deviates from Standard Does Not Meet (Twelve IIS) Non-Conformant Fault: The IIS (Nine IIS) Does Not Throwa Fault: The IIS throws a fault as required by the standard, but properly catches an authentication failure, but the fault thrown by the IIS does not conform to returns the authentication failure where only HL7 the fault defined by the CDC WSDL. responses are supposed to be returned rather than throwing a SOAP fault dedicated to authentication failures.
+Deviates from Standard Does Not Meet (13 IIS) Non-Conformant Fault The IIS throws a (Eight IIS) Does Not Throw a Fault: The IIS properly fault as required by the standard, but the fault catches an authentication failure, but returns the thrown by the IIS does not conform to the fault authentication failure where only HL7 responses are defined by the CDC WSDL. supposed to be returned rather than throwing a · SOAP fault dedicated to authentication failures.